hyeshik/poreplex/README.md

 and fusion gene studies.
 In a few runs in our testing, up to 1% of reads could be derived from insufficiently segmented signals.
-The following plot shows a signal sequence continued without any gap between the ends of two differently adapted RNAs which were prepared independently until the reverse transcription step (which includes the heat-inactivation of enzymes).
+The following plot shows a signal sequence continued without any gap between the ends of two differently adapted RNAs which were prepared independently until the second ligation step, before which RNAs were pooled (RT before the ligation includes the heat- inactivation of enzymes).

 <p align="center">
 <img src="https://raw.githubusercontent.com/hyeshik/poreplex/master/doc/images/pseudo-fusion-signal.jpg" width="640px">